 Emiliya Dvoryanova is associate professor of creative writing at New Bulgarian University.
-Music, philosophy and religion are the focus of her creative work: The House (a novel), Sofia: Areta Publishers, 1993; Passion, or the Death of Alice (a novel), Sofia: Obsidian Publishers, 1995 (winner of the Bulgarian Novel Award in 1996, published in France in 2006 by Federop Publishers); La Velata (a novella), Sofia: Fenea Publishers, 1998; Mrs. G (a novel), Sofia: Fenea Publishers, 2001; The Virgin Mary’s Earthly Gardens (a novel), Sofia: Obsidian Publishers, 2006; Concerto for a Sentence – An Endeavor in the Musical-Erotic, Sofia: Obsidian Publishers, 2008.
+Music, philosophy and religion are the focus of her creative work: The House (a novel), Sofia: Areta Publishers, 1993; Passion, or the Death of Alice (a novel), Sofia: Obsidian Publishers, 1995 (winner of the Bulgarian Novel Award in 1996, published in France in 2006 by Federop Publishers); La Velata (a novella), Sofia: Fenea Publishers, 1998; Mrs. G (a novel), Sofia: Fenea Publishers, 2001; The Virgin Mary’s Earthly Gardens (a novel), Sofia: Obsidian Publishers, 2006; Concerto for Sentence: An Exploration of the Musico-Erotic, Sofia: Obsidian Publishers, 2008.
 She is also the author of Osven Literaturata (Sofia: Paradigma, 2011).
 Emiliya Dvoryanova is one of the most widely published and read writers in contemporary Bulgarian literature.
 The Virgin Mary’s Earthly Gardens (2006) received the Hristo G. Danov National award for literature, and was published in France in 2010 (Les Jardins interdits, Aden 2010).

 Synopsis of the novel Passion, or The Death of Alice by Emiliya Dvoryanova